Olustee Battlefield Historic State Park

 Olustee Battlefield Historic State Park is a Florida State Park in the Osceola National Forest, near the town of Olustee.
 The site of Florida's largest Civil War battle, the Battle of Olustee.
 The park is located 50 mi west of Jacksonville and 15 mi east of Lake City, on U.S. 90.
-It also has the distinction of being the first park in the Florida State Park system.
+It was one of the first parks in the Florida State Park system.

 The State of Florida actually owns only 3.09 acre of the Park, but manages another 688 acre of the original battlefield under a Special Use Permit from the United States Forest Service.

 Under the title of Olustee Battlefield, it was added to the U.S. National Register of Historic Places on 12 August 1970.